 - People buy insurance for psychological as well as practical reasons.
 Earthquake insurance leaves you with peace of mind and helps you avoid the anxiety of worrying that your home and belongings could be wiped out in an earthquake.

-- In states with the highest risk for earthquakes, such as California, earthquake insurance can be very costly.
+- In states with the highest risk for earthquakes, earthquake insurance can be very costly.
 You have to look at your budget and decide if it's worth it for you to pay for insurance or live with the risk and save money.